anishtupe/cuisine_decider/README.md

 # cuisine_decider

-A cuisine deciding application made using flutter
+A Food Delivery application made using flutter and firebase

 <br></br>